Study and Work in Italy – All You Need to Know

 Transportation in Italy

-Students Visas and Immigration
+Student Visas and Immigration

-Citizens of EU who came to study in Italy do not need a student visa in order to do so.
+Citizens of the EU who came to study in Italy do not need a student visa in order to do so.
 What they just need is a valid identification card or passport.
-Also, they can stay the length of time they want.
+Also, they can stay for the length of time they want.
 But then, if you plan to stay longer than 3 months in Italy, you need to register with the Italian National Health Service to gain full health coverage.

-However, it is not so with Non-EU students.
-International students who are citizens of Non-EU member states must possess an Italian student visa before they are permitted to enter the country.
+However, it is not so with non-EU students.
+International students who are citizens of non-EU member states must possess an Italian student visa before they are permitted to enter the country.

 • Letter of acceptance